All comparisonsTask Managers

 Google Tasks

-Superlist fails first because collaboration features outweigh short-term academic needs.
+Superlist fails first because it breaks when collaboration features outweigh short-term academic needs.

 Verdict